Christianity in South Africa

 Christianity is the dominant religion in South Africa, with almost 80% of the population in 2001 professing to be Christian.
 No single denomination predominates, with mainstream Protestant churches, Pentecostal churches, African initiated churches, and the Catholic Church all having significant numbers of adherents.
-Importantly, there is significant and sustained syncretism with African Traditional Religion among most of the self-professed Christians in South Africa.
+Importantly, there is significant and sustained syncretism with African Traditional Religion among most self-professed Christians in South Africa.

 Christianity has played an important role in South African history.
 Some Christian denominations and Churches theologically supported inequality, subjugation and racial segregation (Apartheid), while other denominations and Churches others opposed segregation.